svermeulen/Yazef/README.md

 ## Dependency Injection Framework for Unity Game Engine

 This project is a fork of [Zenject](https://github.com/modesttree/zenject) / [Extenject](https://github.com/Mathijs-Bakker/Extenject) with the goal of being actively maintained.
+It is named Yazef (shorthand for **Y**et **A**nother **ZE**nject **F**ork) to respect Modest Tree's trademarks on the names Zenject and Extenject.

 ## 2024 Update

 I am the original author of Zenject.
 For various reasons, I stopped maintaining it in 2020.
 4 years later I am back and currently maintaining this version.

 This is a slightly stripped down version, which means a number of features of Zenject have been removed, in an effort to make it simpler, less bloated, and more maintainable.
-If you have previously been using other zenject versions then you will want to review these changes [here](#yazef-vs-zenject).
+If you have previously been using other Zenject versions then you will want to review these changes [here](#yazef-vs-zenject).

 Also - note that this library is not as performant as [VContainer](https://github.com/hadashiA/VContainer) so you may want to consider using that instead.